workfloworchestrator/orchestrator-core/docs/architecture/application/scaling.md

     initialise_celery(celery)

-# Needed if we load this as a Celery worker because in that case there is no 'main app'
+# Needed if we load this as a Celery worker because in that case, the application is not started with a user-specified top-level `__main__` module
 init_celery()
 ```

-The code above sets our local celery instance (which initializes the workflows) as the celery instance that is
+The code above sets our local Celery instance (which initializes the workflows) as the celery instance that is
 going to be used by the orchestrator-core.
 Without this code, the orchestrator-core would be only aware of a limited
 set of workflows that are part of orchestrator-core itself.